trudypwong/trudypwong/README.md

 ### Hello!
-My name is Trudy, I am a Front-end Web Developer
+My name is Trudy, I am a software developer who focuses on the front end of the web.
-- 👩🏻‍💻 I’m currently working on a tourism website and a PWA
+- 👩🏻‍💻 I’m currently working on a tourism website and a JavaScript game.
-- 🌱 I’m currently learning about secure coding practices, PWAs, (generative art), C#, and relearning SQL
+- 🌱 I’m currently learning about secure coding practices, and generative art.

 <!--
 Playing with the GitHub page view counter from: